 Enamelware can be either cast iron or steel cookware that has been coated with thin layers of brightly colored porcelain enamel.
 Enameled cast iron (like a Le Creuset Dutch oven or casserole dish) is a good heat conductor.
 Enameled steel is not.
 Enamelware of either kind is fairly easy to clean and doesn’t interact with acidic ingredients, but extreme heat can cause the surface to crack—that said, under normal cooking conditions, enameled cast iron goes with ease from stovetop to oven.
 You do need to use only plastic or wooden utensils with enamelware to avoid scratching it (and no harsh scrubbers at clean-up time).
 While it is dishwasher-safe, it’s best to hand-wash it to prolong its life.

-Le Creuset Signature Enameled Cast Iron Dutch Oven, $289.98 at Sur la Table
+Le Creuset Round Wide Enameled Cast Iron Dutch Oven, $289.95 at Sur la Table

-The iconic Le Creuset round Dutch oven comes in a range of vibrant colors, including matte black for minimalists.
+The iconic Le Creuset round Dutch oven comes in this stunning country purple and ships for free.

 Dutch Oven Recipes